FlyOn21/Spring-JdbcTemplate-Rest/README.md

 **Response:**
 - `200 OK`: Successfully delete user.
+- `400 Bad Request`: Failed to delete customer due to bad request.
 - `409 Conflict`: Failed to delete customer due to conflict.
 - `404 Not Found`: Failed to delete customer due to not found.
 - `500 Internal Server Error`: Failed to delete due to an internal server error.